 For specific projects, the central element of the safety program is the Site Safety and Control Plan.
 The core of its content is comprised of four elements: hazard identification and mitigation; emergency measure availability; critical contact information; and measures for contamination control.
 Its purpose is to require the crew members to think through each these critical elements before beginning work.
 This greatly reduces the probability of mishaps and helps to attenuate their effect should they occur.

 CT utilizes a pre-employment medical and fitness-for-duty screening process, as well as a routine medical surveillance program for employees that work on hazardous waste sites or with hazardous chemicals.
 Employees are also subject to random drug and alcohol testing.

-CT’s tractors are installed with PeopleNet (On-Board Recording) devices and are used daily to record duty status, speed, and location and to ensure electronic log changes are in compliance with the Federal Motor Carrier Safety Administration Regulations.
-PeopleNet is consistently monitored by the Safety Department which operates on-road patrols in unmarked vehicles to check on vehicles and conduct roadside safety inspections.
+CT’s tractors are installed with PeopleNet (Electronic Log) devices to record duty status, speed, and location and to ensure electronic log changes are in compliance with the Federal Motor Carrier Safety Administration Regulations.
+PeopleNet is consistently monitored by the Safety Department.